-Government policymakers and officials, business leaders, and fund managers, lack the sophisticated systems needed to decode the rising complexity, to predict the future, and target their innovation programs and capital for maximum impact and return.
-Solving this problem, might well save the world.
+Policymakers, investors, business leaders, and analysts, lack the decision-support systems needed to decode the complexity, to chart and predict the future, and precision-target their innovation programs and capital at the technologies that will deliver maximum impact and economic return.